muratk3n/thirdwave/en/tweets/2020/week7a.md

 drone.
 First warning shot goes to your leg, you will fall on the ground with your chicken sandwich splattered around, and you'll have to beg to the drone not to kill you, pledging profusely to remain in your fat quota.
-If the face recognition algo believes, you will live.
+If the software believes you, you will live.
 Otherwise, the next shot goes right between the eyes.

 "@PpollingNumbers